altaga/Torch-Drowsiness-Monitor/README.md

 # Laptop Test:

-Para realizar el test del código en una computadora el primer paso sera tener un gestor de python environments como lo es Python Anaconda.
+To test the code on a computer, the first step will be to have a python environments manager, such as Python Anaconda.

 https://www.anaconda.com/distribution/